clojure/tools.cli/README.md

     ;; with :multi true, the :update-fn is passed both the existing parsed ;; value(s) and the new parsed value from each option :update-fn conj]
+   ["-t" nil "Timeout in seconds"
+    ;; Since there is no long option, :id is required...
+    :id :timeout
+    ;; ...and we require an argument to be provided:
+    :required "TIMEOUT"
+    ;; parse-long was added in Clojure 1.11:
+    :parse-fn parse-long]
    ;; A boolean option that can explicitly be set to false ["-d" "--[no-]daemon" "Daemonize the process" :default true] ["-h" "--help"]])